tomaszkingukrol/async-data-flow/README.md

     data_flow_definition = (data_flow_source, data_flow_transform, data_flow_destination)

-- data_flow_source is a tuple defining concurrent Data Flow Source components, each element must be Callable object, async or sync, commonly resposible for I/O reading operations
+- data_flow_source is a tuple defining concurrent Data Flow Source components, commonly resposible for I/O reading operations
-- data_flow_transform is not a tuple and represent more common situation where data transformation can be processed in single synchronous function (do not need I/O operation specyfic to asyncio processing)
+- data_flow_transform is not a tuple and represent more commonly situation where data transformation can be processed in single synchronous function (do not need I/O operation specyfic to asynchronous processing)
-- data_flow_destination is a tuple defining concurrent Data Flow Destination components, each eleemnt must be Callable object, async or sync, commonly resposible for I/O writing operations
+- data_flow_destination is a tuple defining concurrent Data Flow Destination components, commonly resposible for I/O writing operations

+Each element of tuble must be Callable object, async or sync.
 To execute DataFlow and pass initial parameters:

     from asyncdataflow import DataFlow